-The ball will be replaced in one of three positions on the throw-in line:

-- If the referee cannot determine which robot was the last to touch the ball before it left the field, then the ball is replaced on the throw-in line directly in from the point at which the ball left the field. - Otherwise, the ball is placed back on the throw-in line one metre back from the point it went out, where 'back' is defined as being towards the goal of the team that last touched the ball.

-In any case, the ball cannot be placed off the end of the throw-in line, or equivalently, closer than 1 metre to either end of the field.
+The ball will be replaced on the throw-in line one meter metre (if possible) back from the point it went out, where 'back' is defined as being towards the goal of the team that last touched the ball.
+Note that if the one meter placement would metre placement would take cause the ball to be placed off the end of the throw-in line, then it should be placed at the end of the throw in line, and not beyond.